SAP2Moose/SAP2Moose/README.md

 *Enno Wulff* for making a 7.31 version available and many discussions to improve the extractor and to give hints on what can be done

-My company *CubeServ* for encouraging and supporting this project.

 And all *colleagues* that made this tool possible!

+# Funding

+*CubeServ* is encouraging and supporting this project.